chaoss/grimoirelab-manuscripts/manuscripts2/README.md

-# Readme

-<h1 align="center"> Instructions and description about manuscripts2</h1>
+# Instructions and description about manuscripts2

 ## How do I generate a report from this?

 First of all, unlike the previous version of manuscripts, this version has two different data sources for GitHub data.
 One is `github_issues` and the other one is `github_prs`.
-The `github_issues` data source contains data related to both, the issues and the prs found in the repo.
-How ever, each item in the data source is treated as an issue i.e the items of the **pull requests** categories don't have the pull requests specific data.
-The `github_prs` data source, on the other hand, only has pull requests and the data related to them (github_issues data source will have more items than github_prs data source).
+The `github_issues` data source contains data related to both, issues and prs found in the repo.
+However, each item in the data source is treated as an issue i.e the items of the **pull requests** categories don't have the pull requests specific data.
+The `github_prs` data source, on the other hand, only has pull requests and the data related to them (`github_issues` data source will have more items than `github_prs` data source).

-Throughout this tutorial, we will be enriching and analysing the [grimoirelab-perceval](https://github.com/chaoss/grimoirelab-perceval) repository.
+Note: as an example, throughout these instructions we will be enriching and analysing the [chaoss/grimoirelab-perceval](https://github.com/chaoss/grimoirelab-perceval) repository.

-<h3 align="center">Enrichment</h3>
+### Enrichment

-These data sources have their own ES indices from which they query data from.
-This helps us separate the issues and PRs in a github repository.
+These data sources have their own Elasticsearch indices from which they query data.
+This helps us separate the issues and pull requests in a GitHub repository.

-- **You can produce an index for the the `github_issues` data source using the following command:**
+- You can produce an index for the the `github_issues` data source using the following command:

 ```bash
 $ p2o.py --enrich --index <raw_index_name> --index-enrich <enrich_index_name> -e <es_url> \
 --no_inc --debug --db-host <db_host> --db-sortinghat <db_name> --db-user <db_user> \
 --db-password <db_password> github <owner> <repo_name> -t <github_token>
 ```

 Example:

 ```bash
 $ p2o.py --enrich --index perceval_github_issues_raw --index-enrich perceval_github_issues \
 -e http://localhost:9200 --no_inc --debug --db-host localhost --db-sortinghat sortinghatDB \
 --db-user root github chaoss grimoirelab-perceval -t <github_token>
 ```

-This will create an raw index by the name of `perceval_github_issues_raw` containing the issues+prs raw data from the perceval repository.
+This will create a raw index by the name of `perceval_github_issues_raw` containing the issues+prs raw data from the perceval repository.
 The enriched data will be stored in the `perceval_github_issues` index.
 The `github_token` here is a token that is being used to get data using the GitHub API.
 [This is how you generate a token](https://blog.github.com/2013-05-16-personal-api-tokens/).

-- **Similarly, for a `github_prs` data source we can use this command:**
+- Similarly, for a `github_prs` data source we can use this command:

 ```bash
 $ p2o.py --enrich --index <raw_index_name> --index-enrich <enrich_index_name> -e <es_url> \
 --no_inc --debug --db-host <db_host> --db-sortinghat <db_name> --db-user <db_user> \
 --db-password <db_password> github <owner> <repo_name> -t <github_token> --category pull_request
 ```
 Example:

 ```bash
 $ p2o.py --enrich --index perceval_github_prs_raw --index-enrich perceval_github_prs \
 -e http://localhost:9200 --no_inc --debug --db-host localhost --db-sortinghat sortinghatDB \
 --db-user root github chaoss grimoirelab-perceval -t <github_token> --category pull_request
 ```

 Here, the `--category pull_request` flag only queries the repo for pull requests data.
-This command will create an raw index by the name of `perceval_github_prs_raw` containing the PR only raw data from the perceval repo.
+This command will create a raw index by the name of `perceval_github_prs_raw` containing raw data only for pull requests, in this case from the `chaoss/grimoirelab-perceval` GitHub repo.
 The enriched data will be stored in the `perceval_github_prs` index.

-- **The index for `git` data source has no changes and can be produced as follows:**
+- The index for `git` data source has no changes and can be produced as follows:

 ```bash
 $ p2o.py --enrich --index <raw_index_name> --index-enrich <enrich_index_name> -e <es_url> --no_inc \
 --debug --db-host <db_host> --db-sortinghat <db_name> --db-user <db_user> \
 --db-password <db_password> git <repository_url>
 ```

 Example:

 ```bash
 $ p2o.py --enrich --index perceval_git_raw --index-enrich perceval_git -e http://localhost:9200 \
 --no_inc --debug --db-host localhost --db-sortinghat sortinghatDB --db-user root \
 git https://github.com/chaoss/grimoirelab-perceval
 ```

-The `--db-host`, `--db-sortinghat`, `--db-user` and `--db-password` are parameters of Sortinghat.
+`--db-host`, `--db-sortinghat`, `--db-user` and `--db-password` are parameters of Sortinghat.

 **NOTE:** If you don't know how or what [Sortinghat](https://github.com/chaoss/grimoirelab-sortinghat) is, please [go through the tutorial](https://grimoirelab.gitbooks.io/tutorial/sortinghat/intro.html).
 Sortinghat helps us manage the identities of the contributors and manitainers.
 But in case, you don't need to know about it if you don't need identity management; which for the first try you likely won't need.

-<h3 align="center">Report Generation</h3>
+## Report Generation

 This is how you can use `manuscripts2` to generate the reports: